-- a.
-The SON will notify the student of the results - b.
+- b.
 The student will have the option of: - i.
 Completion of a hair follicle sample drug screen - 1.
 Student will contact Castlebranch to arrange hair follicle drug screening - ii.
 Completion of fingernail clipping drug screen - 1.
 Student will contact the School of Nursing to arrange fingernail clipping drug screen - iii.
 Withdrawal from School of Nursing - c.
 Student will be unable to complete any clinical hours or attend class until results of additional drug screening are processed and "clear"